 An orthosis is a device that provides correction, support or protection to a part of the body.
-Foot orthoses, also referred to as orthotics, can be classified by the material they are made from and can be divided into functional foot orthoses and accommodative foot orthoses.
+A “foot orthoses” also referred to as an orthotic, can be classified by the material they are made from and can be divided into functional foot orthoses and accommodative foot orthoses.

 A functional foot orthotic controls joint movement by a series of levers known as posts or wedges placed on the base surface of the orthosis shell.
 The goal here is to reinstate normal gait patterns by deviating ground reactive forces through altered and ideally neutral positions of joints.
-"Pedors Beats" are a functional foot orthotic system designed as an affordable off the shelf alternative to expensive custom molded orthotics that often cost several hundred dollars per pair.
+Genext Active Orthotics are a functional foot orthotic system designed as an affordable off the shelf alternative to expensive custom molded orthotics that often cost several hundred dollars per pair.

 The role of the shoe insert in the shoe usually dictates what materials are used to ensure the insert meets the needs of the person wearing the shoe.
 If the insert is to be functional or dynamic it’s usually called an orthotic.